CastraRegina/ars-est-in-v_rb0/README.md

   - crumpy cat - crumpy by nature
   - Do not get too excited, it's just a card with Easter greetings
   - Don't play with my heart, juggling with my feelings
+  - A wise man will adapt to the circumstances

 - Further ideas and variations
   - Shape